rmingon/drone-uwb/README.md

 # AUTOMATIC DRONE FLY PROJECT

-### This project exist for make automatic positioning and fling with UWB (ultra wide band) technology
+### This project exist for make automatic positioning and flying with UWB (ultra wide band) technology